-- 557. According to BGT, the World Bank expressly anticipated in its Project Appraisal Document223 that City Water would need to make a request for a review of the Operator Tariff well ahead of the review scheduled for year 5 of the Lease Contract.
-The World Bank had also identified as a "Critical Risk" DAWASA's ability to deal appropriately with such a request, given its inexperience. - 558.
-According to BGT, the Interim Regulator and DAWASA failed to respond appropriately to City Water's request for a review of the Operator Tariff, and more broadly, to City Water's request for a renegotiation of the Lease Contract as a whole in August 2004: the timetable was artificially truncated by the Government and there was a total lack of commitment on the Republic's side.
-The Government's failure was compounded by the break-off of the renegotiation process on 13 May 2005. - 559.
-On the other hand, it is BGT's case that the entity installed in City Water's place, DAWASCO, was being favoured with a sizable hike of up to 35% of the Customer Tariff, after less than a year in operation, with the stated reason that this is a result of "rising costs".224 - 560.
+- 557. According to BGT, the World Bank expressly anticipated in its Project Appraisal Document that City Water would need to make a request for a review of the Operator Tariff well ahead of the review scheduled for year 5 of the Lease Contract.
+The World Bank had also identified as a "Critical Risk" DAWASA's ability to deal appropriately with such a request, given its inexperience. - According to BGT, the Interim Regulator and DAWASA failed to respond appropriately to City Water's request for a review of the Operator Tariff, and more broadly, to City Water's request for a renegotiation of the Lease Contract as a whole in August 2004: the timetable was artificially truncated by the Government and there was a total lack of commitment on the Republic's side.
+The Government's failure was compounded by the break-off of the renegotiation process on 13 May 2005. - DAWASCO, was being favoured with a sizable hike of up to 35% of the Customer Tariff, after less than a year in operation, with the stated reason that this is a result of "rising costs". - 560.
 BGT submits that the Republic's failure to deal appropriately with City Water's request to adjust the Operator's Tariff and to review the Lease Contract constitutes a breach of the fair and equitable treatment standard, in as much as it departs from BGT's legitimate expectations; it manifests a lack of good faith on the Republic's part; and a failure to use due diligence in the protection of BGT's investment.
 The subsequent treatment of